How to find and fix accessibility issues on your product pages (for free)

 How to fix: Write link text that makes sense on its own.
 For instance, “View size guide for this jacket” instead of “View details.”
 It’s clearer for everyone (and helps SEO too).

-5. Icon buttons without accessible names
+5. Buttons without accessible names

 "Buttons do not have an accessible name"